-Fertilizer requirements differ for each type of grass, which will affect the lawn fertilizer schedule.
+Fertilizer requirements differ for each type of grass, which will affect the lawn fertilizer schedule in Texas.
 Bermuda grass, for example, typically needs more nitrogen per year than Zoysia grass or St. Augustine grass.

 Environmental conditions also affect when to fertilize grass in Texas.
 Fertilizing should be less frequent for grass growing in moderate to heavy shade, where root systems tend to be weaker.
+The different shade trees in Houston may prevent your grass from needing much fertilizer at all.
 Fertilizing too much will only weaken the root system further, making it more vulnerable to diseases and stress.

-Another consideration is the desired outcome; if you want a lush, green lawn, you might want higher amounts of nitrogen.
+Another consideration is the desired outcome; if you want a lush, green lawn in Texas, you might want higher amounts of nitrogen.
 That also increases the frequency of mowing, so those who want to minimize lawn maintenance may want nitrogen to be applied at rates on the lower end of the recommended amount.

 After the end of August, nitrogen fertilizer isn’t applied to lawns in Texas; however, if soil tests report potassium deficiencies, potassium can be applied, using muriate of potash (0-0-60), potassium sulfate (0-0-50), or another recommended source.

 Houston Lawn Fertilizer Service

 Keep in mind that Houston lawns may have particular conditions that require variations of a standard Texas lawn fertilizer schedule, such as periodically supplementing nitrogen with iron to promote greening without weakening the grass.

 For more information about Zodega TIS’s commercial lawn services in Houston or our residential lawn service in Houston, feel free to contact us today!